Camera Slates: How To Slate Cameras Correctly

 Lettering Up for Different Setups

 Anytime a camera position changes, a lens gets swapped, or any other drastic change to how a take is being shot happens, it becomes a new “setup”.
 While it may be within the same scene, for clear labeling purposes we need to introduce a character to represent the “setup” being different.
 Traditionally you would shoot your wide master first, but regardless of what order you shoot in your first setup gets the scene labeled without a letter designator.
-When a setup changes you add a later and go through the alphabet for each new setup.
+When a setup changes you add a letter and go through the alphabet for each new setup.
 For example your first setup would could be “Scene 52” and your second would be “Scene 52A” and so on.
 For larger scenes where you push beyond single letters, you can move into double letters.
 For example “Scene 52AA” or “Scene 52AB”.

-On occasion takes me need special formatting to indicate the shot is a “pick up”, is a shot for VFX, or is a reshoot.
+On occasion takes need special formatting to indicate the shot is a “pick up”, is a shot for VFX, or is a reshoot.
 Typical formatting for pickups would be to add “-PU” after the setup designator to indicate to the editor this shot is a partial take that may “pickup” partway through the scene.
 This would look like “Scene 52A-PU” for example.
 Shots that are designated as a reshoot or for VFX may also have designators as prefixes for the scene labeling with “R” or “V” being used respectively.
 So for example a VFX shot might be labeled as “Scene V52A”.

 This is the labeling for the take number in the scene and setup you are on.
 It’s very important that the slate take labeling and sound recorder’s take number match at all times.
 Each new take the take indicator counts upwards, and resets back to “1” anytime you go into a new “scene” or “setup”.